LimeSoda/LimeSoda_EnvironmentConfiguration/README.md

     </environments>

 You can also display a label, see the `<label>` node above.
 If no label is set, the environment name is displayed.

+###Frontend

+You can display the same header bar in the frontend by enabling it in `System > Configuration > Advanced > Admin > Environment Configuration > Display environment name above frontend header`.

 Uninstallation
 --------------